Bella Sidney Woolf: Writing

-Her How To See Ceylon was published in 1914, and incorporating her experience of car journeys with her husband "along the sunny roads of Ceylon" is considered the first pocket guidebook to the island.
+How To See Ceylon by Woolf was published in 1914 and is considered the first pocket guidebook of the island.
+The book incorporates her experience of car journeys "along the sunny roads of Ceylon."
 Three more editions followed in 1922, 1924 and 1929.

-While Tom was Governor of the Gambia, from 1936, she wrote a detailed history of the tiny West African territory.

-Her approach was quite liberal for the day.
-She saw value in the cultures that the British Empire embraced and was concerned at what she perceived as their erosion.
-"It is unfortunate that so many natives are adopting English dress, blind to the fact that it destroys all their individuality and Oriental grace", she wrote, of Ceylon, and "Kandyan divorce laws are so enlightened that....".
+Regarding Ceylon, Woolf's expressed that "it is unfortunate that so many natives are adopting English dress, blind to the fact that it destroys all their individuality and Oriental grace."

-Her short propagandist booklet Right against might; the great war of 1914, published in 1914, has been reprinted by the original publisher in modern times.
+Published in 1914, Woolf's propagandist work Right Against Might: The Great War of 1914 documents the first year of World War I in support of British Forces and the League of the Empire.

-Much of Woolf's fictional writing was short stories drawn from her life as the wife of two colonial civil servants.
-Some of these were later compiled as Bits of Old China and Under the Mosquito Curtain.
+Much of Woolf's fictional writing was short stories drawn from her life in the colonies and her marriage to Lock and Southorn, both colonial civil servants.

 Woolf also wrote several children's books, all drawing on her various overseas experiences; The Twins in Ceylon and its sequels were very popular.